 Unlike simple manual checks, automated uptime monitoring gives you a true picture of your site’s reliability—day and night, 365 days a year.
 It forms the foundation of every serious website monitoring strategy, as even a few minutes of downtime can have significant consequences.

-For a complete overview of all aspects of monitoring, see our article What Is Website Monitoring?
-Key Metrics & More.
+For a complete overview of all aspects of monitoring, see What Is Website Monitoring?
+How It Works, Key Metrics & Best Tools.

 Why Is Uptime Monitoring Important?